 The design includes six neighbourhoods.
-Each neighbourhood has two homes, where approximately 10 – 15 residents share a common dining room and living room and have private bedrooms and bathrooms.
+Each neighbourhood has two homes, where approximately 10 to 15 residents share a common dining room and living room and have private bedrooms and bathrooms.
 Every home has access to outdoor space.
 The facility includes two homes supporting people with special needs, such as dementia care.

-The model provides a more homelike setting with flexibility for the future.
+The design provides a more homelike setting with flexibility for the future.
 This will enable residents to receive the supports they require as their needs change.
 Residents will enjoy meals created on-site, with a choice of traditional Canadian and authentic Asian cuisine.

 The facility design was developed in collaboration with the Dogwood Family Council and the City of Vancouver Seniors Advisory Committee.
 It reflects best practices for neighbourhood models, and priorities for access to outdoor spaces, private rooms, small homes and in-home dining.